oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 - type: must be derived from (or the same as) the type in the property definition in the parent entity type definition.

--

->  author="Mike Rehder"
+- <span class="comment-start" id="966" author="Mike Rehder"
->   date="2020-12-14T14:49:00Z"
->
-> Section 4.2.5.2.3 says that description
+  date="2020-12-14T14:49:00Z">Section 4.2.5.2.3 says that description
->   isn’t inherited

-description: a new definition is unrestricted and will overwrite the one inherited from the property definition in the parent entity type definition.<span class="comment-end" id="966"></span>
+  isn’t inherited</span>description: a new definition is unrestricted and will overwrite the one inherited from the property definition in the parent entity type definition.<span class="comment-end" id="966"></span>